 In the discussion of 802.1x it was already noted that EAP/802.1x provides a possibility to inform the client at the outset of a session of the key valid for it.
-WPA now places that on a standardised basis, and considers the session-key option offered by modern access points that, in addition to the four 'global' keys, assigns each registered client with a session key that is used exclusively with data packets to or from that client.
+WPA now places that on a standardized basis, and considers the session-key option offered by modern access points that, in addition to the four 'global' keys, assigns each registered client with a session key that is used exclusively with data packets to or from that client.
+The key handshake under WPA involves first of all the exchange of the pairwise keys and then the group keys.